koansoftware/meta-ada/README.md

 This adds support for building Ada programs under Yocto.
 This is a work in progress and more Ada libs will be added in future.

-The "thud" branch is an attempt to update this meta layer for Yocto 2.6.3, thud to GCC 7.3 and 8.2.
+The "warrior" branch is an attempt to update this meta layer for Yocto 2.7.1 and to GCC 8.3.
 I have not been able to build the meta-toolchain thus far, this could be an issue with my "system" compiler, which isn't a system compiler, but one I built using [free-ada](https://github.com/Lucretia/free-ada).